auerswal/pubcloud2020/ex2-iac/README.md

     |  StackId|  arn:aws:cloudformation:eu-central-1:143440624024:stack/ex2-cfn/57063780-608a-11ea-911a-029363dcbd8e   |
     +---------+--------------------------------------------------------------------------------------------------------+

-Now the VPC needed to be destroyed and recreated, because the prefix was changed
+Now the VPC needs to be destroyed and recreated, because the prefix is changed
 (this is described in the documentation).
 As a result a different VPC ID than before can be seen: